Research

 The junior professorship is significantly involved in the European Time Machine initiativeExternal link.

 The Time Machine is a technology development project focused on three areas: large-scale digitization, semantic indexing, and multimedia accessibility of the past.
 The goal is to create a "Google for history."
 The initiative currently unites more than 700 institutions from 34 countries.
-The junior professorship is not only home to the German coordination office of the "Time Machine", but also coordinates the funding advice and funding policy development of the entire European initiative.
+The professorship is not only home to the German coordination office of the "Time Machine", but also coordinates the funding advice and funding policy development of the entire European initiative.

 • Time Machine - National contact point

 The TMO national contact point, financed by the state of Thuringia since 2020, serves to concert and network the 120 (as of 11/2020) German TMO member institutions and companies as well as the needs-based further development of the German community.
 As a demand-initiated support structure for economic exploitation, the dma-sceExternal link has been in the process of being founded as a European cooperative from the German TMO since 2020.
-Ten SMEs from Germany and Austria with business areas in the field of digital cultural heritage are financially involved in dma-sce i.G. as shareholders.
+Nine SMEs from Germany and Austria with business areas in the field of digital cultural heritage are financially involved in dma-sce i.G. as shareholders.

 Contact: